top of page

 • Still learn how to operate computer, newbie in digital

-• To create a list of students who speak Wollof and have bad scores in English lessons
+• Struggle to create manually a list of students who speak Wollof and have bad scores in English lessons

 Goals: